YannickTurcotte/GPSDO-YT/README.md

 The nop loop is very important.
 It assure to take only one cycle to enter in an interrupt.
 If you bypass the loop it will works.
 But the count will be +- .002 instead .001

+# 🧭 Overview

+GPSDO‑YT is a GPS‑Disciplined Oscillator built entirely around an ATmega328 microcontroller.

+It uses a 10 MHz Oven‑Controlled Crystal Oscillator (OCXO) as both the reference and the system clock, and a u‑blox NEO‑M8N GPS as the precision 1 Pulse‑Per‑Second (1PPS) source.

+All timing logic and control are implemented entirely in AVR assembly, at single‑cycle precision.

+---

+# ⚙️ Operating Principle

+- The ATmega328 runs directly from the OCXO clock, meaning the same clock being disciplined also drives the CPU.

+- The GPS 1PPS signal triggers INT0, providing an external absolute reference each second.

+- The firmware counts OCXO cycles between two GPS pulses to determine frequency or phase error.

+- A DAC correction loop then fine‑tunes the OCXO control voltage to zero that error over long time spans.

+---

+# ⚡ Timing & Performance

+- Latency‑balanced interrupt system: start and stop routines are fully symmetrical, so any fixed hardware latency cancels out.

+- The main loop is a sequence of pure NOP instructions (NOP + RJMP pattern) ensuring a perfectly flat pipeline and zero jitter before each interrupt.

+- Although the AVR core inherently takes ~4 cycles to vector an interrupt, both the start and stop paths include that delay identically — yielding a true zero‑offset measurement.

+- Effective timing resolution: 100 ns per CPU cycle @ 10 MHz, delivering < 1 × 10⁻¹⁰ relative frequency stability over 1000‑second integration windows.

+---

+# 🧠 Software Architecture

+- Pure AVR Assembly: every instruction is hand‑placed, cycle‑counted, and deterministic.

+- Symmetrical ISR design: startup and stop latencies matched to within one CPU cycle.

+- Modular source split into GPS, UART, LCD, DAC, and timing sections.

+- In continuous reliable operation since 2017.

+---

+# 🔬 Design Philosophy

+“Achieve precision not by adding complexity,

+but by fully mastering the timing you already have.”

+This project brings an 8‑bit microcontroller to the edge of its physical limits, combining analog frequency discipline (OCXO + GPS) with digital timing symmetry and sub‑cycle determinism.

+---

+# 🏆 Key Achievements

+- Symmetrical start/stop latency: interrupt entry delay self‑cancels for perfect time‑balance.

+- Deterministic timing: ±1 cycle maximum jitter — theoretical minimum for AVR.

+- Minimal hardware: entirely ATmega‑based; no FPGA or timing ASIC required.

+- Proven reliability: stable continuous service since 2017.

+- Educational value: demonstrates high‑precision timing on an 8‑bit MCU platform.

+---

+# ⚖️ Practical Limits

+- All meaningful software and timing optimizations on the ATmega328 have been reached.

+- Running faster via PLL yields minimal benefit and may introduce phase noise.

+- Further jitter reduction would require dedicated synchronous capture hardware like FPGA or CPLD.

+---

+# ✅ Bottom Line

+GPSDO‑YT is a minimalist yet professional‑grade approach to disciplined oscillator design.

+With cycle‑level symmetry, clean hardware, and hand‑tuned assembly, it achieves nanosecond‑class repeatability and stands as proof that precision engineering is possible even on an 8‑bit ATmega328.

+---

+# ✍️ Author

+Yannick Turcotte

+Electronic Technician & Precision‑Timing Enthusiast

+Project started in 2017 – continuously refined since.

 # Version revision